mishrasunny174/WebBlog/README.md

 # WebBlog
-A full blown web blogging application written in python
+A full blown web blogging application written in python, html and css